lsikki/comp5012_course_project/README.md

 ## 5. Adding workers and submitting spark jobs to a cluster

 You can have one machine be a master and a slave at the same time.
 Or you can have one machine be a master and the other be a slave.
 It does not matter.
-The important thing to know is that all the machines you are using MUST have more than 8GB RAM or else it will crash.
+The important thing to know is that all the machines you are using MUST have more than 8GB RAM or you will get the error: "Python worker exited unexpectedly".

 Mkae sure you have the zookeeper server and kafka server running (on all machines).